pupilfirst/wd101-scripts/building-web-forms/submitting-user-data/README.md

 ```

-The names and values of the form controls are sent to the server as `name=value` pairs joined with the `&` symbol.
+The names and values of the form controls are sent to the server as `name-value` pairs joined with the `&` symbol.

 ### `method` attribute